Wadern, Merzig-Wadern, Saarland, Germany

 Date of Birth: | 25.01.1916 | Gender: | M |

-District of birth: | Norfolk | Country of birth: | United Kingdom |
+District of birth: | Singapore | Country of Birth: | Republic of Singapore |

-Parents-Father: | Sir Clement, Everitt, Sheringham, Norfolk | Parents-Mother: | Lady Everitt, born Croxeter, |
+Parents-Father: | Sir Clement, Everitt, was born in Wells, Norfolk on 22 December 1873 - ✝︎February 1934, at Sheringham, Norfolk | Parents-Mother: | Lady Everitt, born Croxeter, |

 Resident: | Highmoor, Abbey-road, Sheringham, Norfolk | Country of Origin: | United Kingdom |